Factors determining the dividend policy of a company

 Liquidity is one of the most significant factors that impact a company’s dividend policy.
 To pay the dividend, a firm will require access to funds.
 Even extremely prosperous firms can occasionally have difficulties in paying dividends if the resources are locked up in other types of assets.
 In summary, firms with higher liquidity pay dividends more frequently than companies with cash locked up in fixed assets or inventory.

 Repayment of Debt

 Companies with high interest-bearing debts may be hesitant to pay dividends.
 Dividend payout may be made difficult if the debt is due for repayment because paying interest on interest-bearing assets is a necessity in virtually all nations.
 Shareholders acquire whatever remains after discharging liabilities of debt-holders.
 It is also conceivable that the firm is not left with any distributable earnings after paying interest on loans.

 So, such firms would wait until an acceptable level of debt is cleared before they start paying dividends to shareholders.
 Preference share dividends may be an exception to this idea because their payout is viewed as interest-bearing debt.

 Stability of Profits

-As certain cash and loan credit are limited to the company, it has to earn revenue.
-A company has to generate an income from sales or some other means to earn money for its shareholders.
-At this point in time, the company’s earning capacity is known, and it can be predicted.
+As certain cash and loan credits are limited to the company, it has to earn revenue.
+A company has to generate income from sales or other means to earn money for its shareholders.
+At this point, the company’s earning capacity is known, and it can be predicted.
 This earning capacity is reflected in the company’s earnings and profits.
 It indicates how much of the total sales and profits of the company can be generated from its operations.
-In the event that earnings fall, the dividend policy will be lowered accordingly.
+If earnings fall, the dividend policy will be lowered accordingly.